itsshashwatsingh/itsshashwatsingh/README.md

 </div>

-<p align ="center"> Hi, I'm Shashwat 👋, Data Analyst Dev — Transforming data into insight, and insight into beautiful interfaces.<br>
+ Hi, I'm Shashwat 👋, Data Analyst Dev — Transforming data into insight, and insight into beautiful interfaces.<br>

 A passionate Data Analyst with a strong foundation in data analysis and visualization.
 I'm eager to apply my skills in transforming raw data into meaningful insights that drive business decisions.
 As a recent graduate, I'm excited to begin my journey in data analysis.
 I've developed a strong foundation in data manipulation, statistical analysis, and visualization through my academic projects and personal learning.<br>